-Gender Discrimination
+A. Gender Discrimination

-Sex discrimination can occur when conduct is directed at a specific individual or a group of identifiable individuals that adversely affects the education or employment of the individual or group because of sex.
-Sex-based discrimination or harassment may include acts of verbal, nonverbal, or physical aggression, intimidation of hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
-Conduct that may be sex-based discrimination include, but are not limited to:
+Sex discrimination is conduct directed at a specific individual or a group of identifiable individuals that adversely affects the education or employment of the individual or group because of sex.
+Sex discrimination may include acts of verbal, nonverbal, or physical aggression, intimidation of hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
+Conduct that may be sex-based discrimination includes, but is not limited to:

-- Exclusion from educational resources or activities because of one's sex Subjection to jokes or derogatory comments about one's sex; or - Being held to different standards or requirements on the basis of one's sex
+- Exclusion from educational resources or activities because of one's sex - Subjection to jokes or derogatory comments about one's sex; or - Being held to different standards or requirements on the basis of one's sex.